mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 yarn add @material-ui/data-grid
 ```

-The grid has a peer dependency on the core components.
+The grid has a peer dependency on Material-UI core components.
 If you are not already using Material-UI in your project, you can install it with:

 ```sh
 // with npm